microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 This approach involves creating wrapper code released on https://github.com/microsoft that can be included into existing toolchain projects.
-This wrapper implementation will be a drop-in match to all of the existing public interfaces allowing easy adoption to using the upstream compiler.
+This wrapper implementation will be a drop-in match to all of the existing public interfaces allowing easy adoption to using clang.

 The wrapper implementation will call into the new C export for compilation.